I grew up in the "classic rock" era, but I love music of every genre. I love sharing my old favorites while still discovering new artists.

 Years Active: 2002–present

-Now 38, this prolific composer has eleven albums under his belt.
+By the time he was 38, this prolific composer had 11 albums under his belt.
 He has collaborated with former Grateful Dead members Phil Lesh and Bob Weir since 2007.
 He has also toured with Gov't Mule.
 Some of the bands he's played with include The Weir/Robinson/Greene Trio, Trigger Hippy, Black Crowes, and (of course) his own Jackie Greene Band.

 Jackie Green Albums: